-For a GPO Link Creation, the GPO DN and GPO Link Options specified MUST be inserted in the GPO Link list at the position specified by the GPO Link position parameter or at the end of the GPO Link List if GPO Link position is unspecified.
-A string as defined in the "gpLink" description in section 2.2.2 MUST be created by enumerating the GPO Link list elements in order.
-The string is used as the attribute value on the SOM Property Update as defined below.
+The GPO DN and GPO Link Options specified MUST be inserted in the GPO Link list at the position specified by the GPO Link position parameter or at the end of the GPO Link List if GPO Link position is unspecified.
+A directory string as defined in the "gpLink" description in section 2.2.2 MUST be created by enumerating the GPO Link list elements in order.
+The directory string is used as the attribute value in the "SOM Property Update Message", defined in section 2.2.8.4.